sorokinvld/botmate/README.md

 - 🚀 Manage all your bots from a single dashboard

 ### Getting Started
-To get started with BotMate, simply clone the repository and follow the setup instructions in the README.
+To get started with BotMate, simply clone the repository and follow the setup instructions on our [documentation website](https://docs.botmate.app/getting-started).

 > Plugin system is heavily inspired by [Strapi CMS](https://docs.strapi.io/dev-docs/plugins-development).

+### Roadmap

+To view the roadmap and planned tasks, visit the project tab or [click here](https://github.com/orgs/botmate/projects/3).

 ### Contributing
 We welcome contributions from developers of all skill levels!
 Please see the CONTRIBUTING.md file for guidelines on how to contribute to BotMate.